CERTCC/trommel/Documentation.md

 # Suggested usage:
 * The intended use of TROMMEL is to assist researchers during firmware analysis to find potential vulnerabilities
 * Steps:
-	* Once TROMMEL is installed, down a firmware binary, extract the contents of the firmware binary to expose files/file system
+	* Once TROMMEL is installed, down a firmware binary, extract the contents of the firmware binary to expose the files/file system
 		* When applicable, extract firmware binary system using [binwalk](https://github.com/devttys0/binwalk)
 	* Run TROMMEL on the extracted firmware file system directory